blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 spell attack rolls, add this modifier.
 When targets make saving throws to resist your spells, they roll against 10 + spellcasting modifier.
 During each rest, you may pepare copies of your spells to cast.
 You know 1 spell at first level, and learn a new one with each level following.
-You can prepare as many spells of a level as the number of spells known for that level.
-So if you know 3 1st level spells, you can prepare 3 1st level spells.
+You can cast each spell once per rest.

 #### Reliable Spell
 Pick one spell.
 Whenever you rest, you may prepare a copy for cast, and doing so